chodera/portfolio/_posts/2019-05-22-refugee_attacks.md

 ![png](../assets/images/attacks_bar_absolute.png)
 {:refdef}

+Most of the attacks occurred in Sachsen, followed by Bayern and Nordrhein-Westfalen.
+As the latter two have much larger population sizes, it is important to standardize by the number of inhabitants when comparing the number of attacks.

 ### Attacks by Bundesland (standardized by population)

-Compute standardized attack rate (100000 attacks per person):
+Compute standardized attack rate (per 100,000 inhabitants):

 {% highlight python %}